 Truth: More than 90 percent of all colorectal cancers are found in people who are ages 50 and older.
-Because of this, the U.S. Preventive Services Task Force (USPSTF) currently recommends that colorectal cancer screening begins at age 50.
-However, that recommendation is under review.
+The U.S. Preventive Services Task Force updated its guidelines in May 2021 to align with those of the American Cancer Society and now recommends regular colorectal cancer screening for adults age 45 to 75.
+Independence members have $0 cost-sharing for colorectal cancer screening, so discuss getting screened at your next visit with your doctor.
 Keep in mind that some people are at a higher risk for colorectal cancer — such as Black people (who are diagnosed at a younger age) and those who have a family history of colon or rectal cancer — and their doctor may recommend they get screened at an earlier age.
 So, talk to your doctor about your risks, and if you’d be a candidate for earlier screening (especially if you have any of the risk factors mentioned above).

 - Myth: It’s not worth getting tested for colorectal cancer because it’s difficult to treat anyway.

 Truth: Colorectal cancer is often very treatable.
 If it’s found and treated early, the five-year survival rate is about 90 percent.